matthew1000/gstreamer-cheat-sheet/images.md

 # Images (GStreamer command-line cheat sheet)

+Images can be added to video.
+In addition, video can be converted into images.
+This page looks at both types.

+## Including images in video

 Gstreamer can show images on video using the `imagefreeze` element.

 ### Create a video from an image